 Ceiling Planks – AntiqueCeilings.com

-- EXCEPTIONAL DURABILITY -- Constructed of premium-quality, 304-grade stainless steel at the industry-standard 18-gauge thickness
+- Exceptional durability – premium, 304-grade stainless steel at the standard 18-gauge thickness

 - 3-Years Limited Warranty from ENZO RODI, free replacement against leaks, drips, breaks and defects during warranty, 7 days & 24hours e-mail...